moorada/neferpitool/README.md

   <p align="center"><a href="https://github.com/moorada/neferpitool/blob/master/LICENSE.md"><img alt="Software License" src="https://img.shields.io/badge/license-GPL3-brightgreen.svg?style=flat-square"></a></p>

-A tool that combines DNS and WHOIS to automatically monitor domain name changes.
+Neferpitool is a tool that combines DNS and WHOIS to automatically monitor domain name changes.

 ## Features

 * Generation and monitoring of domain variations (typo-domains)
 * Identification and storage of changes regarding the status of typo-domains (status about DNS records and WHOIS info)
-* Background monitoring with user notification via email
+* Background monitoring with notification via email
 * Configuration of scan and display parameters

 ## Install